 It's hard to use words to describe an interface so I encourage you to go to https://www.uila.com/online-demo/ and test out the demo yourself.
 You don't need to sign up, just click the link and play in their online sandbox.To get started just move the time line picker at the top to a time with an alert.
 After that, click Application Analysis on the left.
 This opens up a view with all servers in the datacenter showing their performance and dependencies.
 The view can be a little messy but if you drag a red dot you can see the problem system and see which servers it is communicating with.

 As I mentioned earlier, Uila uses deep packet inspection to make the associations.
 It can detect network transport issues on applications and show the servers that traffic pass between.
 Many organizations experience sprawl to the point where they can't always maintain accurate application diagrams.
 Uila's packet inspect can do this work for you.
 As a benefit you can see exactly which machines you need to consider if you're migrating a workload to the cloud.
 The application analysis view can help ensure all required servers are migrated without forgetting one.
-I've experienced VMs in the wrong folder or have a poorly determined naming convention.
+It's common to find VMs placed in the wrong folder or have unique naming conventions without clear documentation of its purpose.
 You wouldn't have to say "So THAT is what Thor did" when migrating a previous engineer's Norse pantheon of application servers.

 I was impressed by the Uila demo during Tech Field Day.
 They have a noble goal to reduce the root cause problem to minutes and have a compelling tool that could accomplish it.